Inbibo/shift_docs/docs/reference/nodes.md

 * The plug current value.
 * The plug default value.

-Alternatively, this information can also be accessed by right clicking and picking the *Show* option on the associated widget for the plug in the inspector widget.
+Alternatively, this information can also be accessed by doing `Right-Click` on the associated widget for the plug in the inspector widget and `Click` on the *Show* option.

 ![Shift Plug Information Dialog](../images/shift_plug_dialog.gif)